Overview

 Element-scoped styles

-Besides setting individual css properties on the "style" attribute of an element, you can also use the custom UIX "stylesheet" attribute for applying a stylesheet to the scope of the element.
+In addition to setting individual CSS properties on an element's "style" attribute, you can also use the custom UIX "stylesheet" attribute to apply a stylesheet to the scope of the element.

 // normal "style" attribute: